rcortx/py-lambda-auth-server/README.md

 Here's a brief on the architecture:

-layer(s) of middlewares process the request before it reaches the view layer.
+Layer(s) of middlewares process the request before it reaches the view layer.

 The middlewares are responsible for preprocessing, authorization and delegation to subsequent layers which may be more middlewares or a ROUTER, which will route requests to an appropriate VIEW.

 A strict decoupling has been employed between Authorizers and Middleware where the latter aggregates the former for usage in authentication and authorization.